Onion Powder Ingredients: Decoded for Culinary Precision

 Breaking Down the Core Ingredients

-• Onion solids: Ground-up bits of dried onion, usually yellow, white, or red.
+• Onion solids: Ground dried onion (yellow, white, or red varieties).

 Zoomed-in view of onion powder granules under a microscope